-- ot Controls the compressor or however, the temperature control device: - dF Controls the first defrost device; - Fn Controls the evaporator fans; - Au Controls the auxiliary device; - At Controls a silenceable alarm device through a contact that is normally open and then closed when in alarm; - AL Controls an alarm that cannot be silenced through a contact that is normally open and closed when in alarm; - An Controls an alarm with a memory function through a contact that is normally open and closed when in alarm. - -t Control a silenceable alarm device through a contact that is normally closed and then open when in alarm; - -L Control an alarm that cannot be silenced through a contact that is normally closed and open when in alarm; - -n Control an alarm with a memory function through a contact that is normally closed and open when in alarm; - on For controlling a device that must be active when the instrument is ON.
-The output is therefore disabled when the instrument is not powered or is in stand-by.
-This mode of operation can be used as a lighting control for the showcase, anti-fog heaters or other utilities; - For controlling the heating device in neutral zone control mode (r.HC = nr); - 2d Controls the second defrost device;
+- ot Controls the compressor or however, the temperature control device.
+In case of neutral zone control (r.HC = nr) the output is used to command the cooling ON/OFF control device.
+This output is operational only if output Out5 is not present or not used (r.Ao = 0); - dF Controls the defrost device; - Fn Controls the evaporator fans; - Au Controls the auxiliary device; - At Controls a silenceable alarm device through a contact that is NO and then closed when in alarm; - AL Controls an alarm that cannot be silenced through a contact that is NO and closed when in alarm; - An Controls an alarm with a memory function through a contact that is NO and closed when in alarm. - -t Controls a silenceable alarm device through a contact that is NC and then open when in alarm; - -L Controls an alarm that cannot be silenced through a

-- L1 Shop light output managed by Normal/Eco mode.
-The output is ON in Normal mode and OFF in Eco mode operation. - L2 Cell internal light output managed by digital input.
-The output is always OFF, it turns ON only from digital input configured as door opening (i. $\square$ F=1, 2, 3); - of No function (Output disabled).
+- contact that is NC and open when in alarm; - Controls an alarm with a memory function through a contact that is NC and open when in alarm; - on Output ON when the instrument is in ON state.
+This mode can be used to control the shop lights, anti-fog resistances or other utilities; - HE Controls a heating device in neutral zone control mode (r.HC = nr); - 2d Controls the second defrost device; - L1 Shop light output managed by Normal/Eco mode.
+This type of output is ON in Normal mode and OFF in Eco mode operation. - L2 Internal Light output managed by digital input.
+This output will be ON when door is open (only if $i . \square F = 1, 2, 3$ ); - CS Output active when the variable speed compressor is running and delayed at shutdown by the time programmable in parameter R.CS.
+This output can be used for example to control the condenser cooling fan; - oF Output disabled.

-When the outputs are deactivated ( $\circ . \circ D = \mathbf{oF}$ ), they can be controlled from the serial port at the following addresses:
+Disabling the outputs $(\circ . \circ \square = \mathbf{oF})$ they can be controlled through the serial port at the following addresses:

-• • Hex.
-Address Description Output status 28E Enable/Disable OUT1 when o.o1 = oF 0 = Disable output; 1 = Enable output.
-28F Enable/Disable OUT2 when o.o2 = oF 0 = Disable output; 1 = Enable output.
-290 Enable/Disable OUT3 when o.o3 = oF 0 = Disable output; 1 = Enable output.
-291 Enable/Disable OUT4 when o.o4 = oF 0 = Disable output; 1 = Enable output.
+Hex.
+Index Description Action 28E Enable/Disable Out1 when o.o1 = oF 0 Disable Out1 Enable Out1 28F Enable/Disable Out2 when o.o2 = oF 0 1 Disable Out2 Enable Out2 290 Enable/Disable Out2 when o.o3 = oF 0 1 Disable Out3 Enable Out3 291 Enable/Disable Out2 when $\circ . \circ 4 = \mathbf{oF}$ 0 1 Disable Out4 Enable Out4

-If one of the outputs is configured as Auxiliary $(\circ . \circ \Box = Au)$ its function is defined by the parameter $\circ .
-F \circ$ and the function is conditioned by the time set at parameter $\circ . tu$ .

-The parameter o .
-Fo can be configured for:
+If one of the outputs is configured as Auxiliary $(\circ. \circ \square = Au)$ its function is defined by the parameter $\circ.
+F\circ$ and conditioned by the time set at parameter $\circ. tu$ .
+The parameter $\circ.
+F\circ$ can be configured for: